leomiranda-ibm/grpc-vs-rest/README.md

 # POC GRPC vs HTTP
 The proposal of this PoC is discover how fast gRPC can be comparing to REST.

+> ⚠️ Important: the result can be quite faster using gRPC when the services is not running on the same machine

 ## Turn On Servers
 To turn on the servers you can use the makefile shortcut.